elan2wang/note/_posts/2020-12-07-order-book.md

 tags: book
 categories: Java ZeroGC
 ---
 Order book is the most basic but also important part of electronic trading.
-Different parties (exchange match engine, broker order book, prop trading, market maker, etc.) could have their own consideration.
-This post mainly focus on the efficiency of order book construction.
+Different parties (exchange match engine, algo trading engine) could have their own consideration.
+This post mainly focus on the efficiency of order book construction for Algo trading.
 How to ensure constant time of:
 * accepting new order
 * updating price of an existing order
 * updating quantity of an existing order